MarikenvdVelden/willingness-to-accept-compromises/src/data-processing/data_preparations.md

-`Left-Right Self-Placement` to `5` and include the variable `missing_rile_selfplacement` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
+`Left-Right Self-Placement` to `5` and include the variable `missing_rile_selfplacement` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0). e recode the missing values of the variable `Government Performance`, to `Dissatisfied` and include the variable `missing_gov_performance` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
 We recode the missing values of the variable `Party ID` and `Gender` to respecively `No Party ID` and `Female` and include the variables `missing_pid` and `missing_gender` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
 We recode the missing values of the variable `Income`, to `4` and include the variable `missing_education` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
 We recode the missing values of the variable `Age` to the mean and include the variable `missing_age` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).

 ``` r
 uk <- uk %>%